Ford Mustang 1987 to 1993

 1993 total production numbers 114,335

 Production of the Foxbody Mustang concluded in September 1993.
 For it's 30th anniversary, a fourth-generation Mustang would be unveiled.

 The aftermarket has brought about camber kits to help correctly align the front end camber on 1990-1993 Mustangs.
 This problem was corrected from the factory on 1994 models.

+Although convertible GT and LX cars are more in demand and more valuable, clean, low mileage notchback and hatchback coupes are also worth your while.
 An ample supply of aftermarket parts awaits the Mustang 5.0L owner.
-Performance and handling upgrades are virtually limitless!
+Performance and handling upgrades for the Fox-body Mustang are virtually limitless!

 The Mustang's ECU not only accesses reports and repair codes, it also can be reprogrammed for performance modifications.
 The 87-93 Mustang computer code follows a three-digit format, the code usually consisting of a capital letter, followed by a number and then another capital letter.
 Ford would later switch to a four letter/digit code on the 1994 edition.